StateMachineJunkie/OpenSkyFlightTracker/README.md

 ## Overview
 This project contains a test or sample program for my [OpenSkyAPI](https://github.com/StateMachineJunkie/OpenSkyAPI) package.
 It demonstrates how to leverage said package to get flight information within a given region of a provided user-location and then display flight details and tracking for a selected flight.

-For a detaild description of OpenSkyAPI and OpenSky-Network, follow the link for the package.
+For a detailed description of OpenSkyAPI and [OpenSky-Network](https://opensky-network.org), follow the link for the package.

 ### OpenSky-Network Account Required
 Note that you will need a valid username and passsword for [OpenSky-Network.org](https://opensky-network.org).
 Visit the site and tap the `Register` button to be taken to the registration page.
 Without a valid account and credentials, most of this code will not work for you.
 Some of the API calls do not need authentication but most of the ones I use, do.